GumbyFramework/Parallax/README.md

 Installation
 ------------

+A bower package is available to install this repo into your project.
+We recommend using this method to install Gumby and any extra UI modules, however you can alternatively move the individuals files into your project.

+	$ bower install gumby-parallax

-Move gumby.parallax.js into your Gumby project and include the file in the same fashion as your other UI modules, after gumby.js and before gumby.init.js.
+Include gumby.parallax.js in the same fashion as your other UI modules, after gumby.js and before gumby.init.js.
 In production you should minify JavaScript files into a single optimized gumby.min.js file, ensuring the order (gumby.js, UI modules, gumby.init.js) is retained.

 	<!--
 	Include gumby.js followed by UI modules.